 We wrote the scenario this way knowing that many managers are contemptuous of sports talk shows and for the uninformed opinions expressed on them.
 (We wanted to degrade the credibility of this information as much as we could.)
 Nevertheless, the managers who read about the caller’s higher figure were prepared to offer almost twice as much as those who saw the lower one.

-In a similar vein, Gregory Northcraft and Margaret Neale did a study in which they compared how professional real estate agents and inexperienced students appraised the value of a particular house.
-As with our experiment, virtually all the provided information was the same except for one item that Northcraft and Neal manipulated.
+In their text, Organizational Behavior, Linda Stroh, Gregory Northcraft, and Margaret Neale describe a study comparing how professional real estate agents and inexperienced students appraised the value of a particular house.
+As with our experiment, virtually all the provided information was the same except for one item.
 Some people in each of the two groups saw a higher asking price, others saw a lower one.
 As it turned out, the higher anchor influenced the professional experts just as much as it did the amateur students.